• English

 What is Bacillus Calmette-Guérin (BCG) treatment?

-Bacillus Calmette-Guérin (BCG) is a vaccine used to treat bladder cancer and is administered directly into the bladder through the urethra.
+Bacillus Calmette-Guérin (BCG) is an intravesical treatment used for bladder cancer and is administered directly into the bladder through the urethra.
 It is a weakened form of the tuberculosis vaccine that stimulates the immune system to target and destroy cancer cells.
-BCG is a form of immunotherapy, with localized anticancer effects and primarily local side effects.
+BCG treatment is a form of immunotherapy, with localized anticancer effects and primarily local side effects.
 It is often used in conjunction with other treatments as part of a comprehensive strategy to eradicate cancer tumours in the bladder.

 How is BCG administered and how does it work?

 BCG treatment involves weekly instillations for six weeks, typically starting a few weeks after Transurethral Resection of Bladder Tumour (TURBT) surgery.
-The solution needs to be in contact with the bladder lining to be effective, requiring patients to change positions periodically during treatment.
-After instillation, patients hold the solution in their bladder for two hours.
+Delivered intravesically (directly into the bladder), the solution needs to be in contact with the bladder lining to be effective, requiring patients to change positions periodically during treatment.
+After instillation, patients hold the solution in their bladder for two hours to maximize its efficacy in targeting bladder cancer cells.

 When is BCG therapy used?

-BCG is primarily used to treat high grade Non-Muscle Invasive Bladder Cancer (NMIBC) and Carcinoma In Situ (CIS) to reduce the risk of recurrence or spreading.
-It is administered after all visible tumors are removed through TURBT and the bladder has healed.
-Due to the live bacteria used in BCG, precautions are taken to minimize the risk of contamination during disposal.
+BCG therapy is primarily used as a bladder cancer treatment to treat high grade non-muscle invasive bladder cancer (NMIBC) and carcinoma in situ (CIS) to reduce the risk of recurrence or spreading.
+It is administered after all visible tumours are removed through a TURBT and the bladder has healed.
+Due to the live bacteria used in BCG treatment, precautions are taken to minimize the risk of contamination during disposal.

 What are the benefits of BCG?